-My Bitcoin mining experience
+My Bitcoin Mining Experience

 In this post I am going to cover my experience with Bitcoin mining over the past 20 months or so.
 During this time I have purchased specific hardware for the task of mining Bitcoins in order to come out with a profit at the end.
 My journey started in June 2011 when I purchased 4 ATI 6990s and has more or less come to an end now in March 2013 when I sold my mined Bitcoins for a profit.